chepyego/100-days-of-code/log.md

 **Today's Progress**: I was to complete object oriented 1 in ruby

 **Thoughts:**I feel i have achieved something,now i have understood what are baseclass inheriance overidding,

+Day 9: Monady 27 2018

+**Today's Progress**: I was able to complete ruby course on course academy with a small banking project based on private and public methods

+**Thoughts:**I love what am doing now i understand ruby atleast better than how i used to be

+Day 10: Tuesday 28 2018

+**Today's Progress**: I Have now understand how flex works and ow to use it

+**Thoughts:**Flex box has made thing easier

+Day 11: Wednesday 29 2018

+**Today's Progress**: Created a webscapper in ruby using Ruby gem "Nokogiri, HTTparty"

+**Thoughts:** I dint understand that much because i was coding along but atleast i get and idea on how to get started

+Day 12: THursday 30

+**Today's Progress**: I  watched a four hours tutorial in ruby halfway

+**Thoughts:**The tutorial made me understand more of what i learned in codecademy

+Day 13: Friday 31 2018

+**Today's Progress**: Finished  my four hours tutorial in Ruby

+**Thoughts:**I feel i can do some projects in Ruby and with more exercise

+Day 14: Saturday 1 2018

+**Today's Progress**: I reated aprogram that allow users to select choices based on multiple choices provided to them

+**Thoughts:** I just need a little exercises in Ruby then i start connection to database